DranoTheCat/rbac-implementation-example/README.md

 In order to use this solution, it is assumed there already exists a functional AWS account, meeting the following requirements:
 - There is an existing S3 bucket designated for Terraform state purposes.
 This bucket should have S3 versioning enabled, however this is not necessary for functionality.
 - There is an existing DynamoDB bucket designated for Terraform lock purposes
 - This implementation does not deal with what AWS access EKS itself needs to operate.
-E.g., AmazonEKSWorkerNodePolicy and friends
-- , and assumes that an existing Role EKS clusters can use is already present and managed in this account.
+E.g., AmazonEKSWorkerNodePolicy and friends, and assumes that an existing Role EKS clusters can use is already present and managed in this account.
 - The Jenkins build system can via some means run the Jenkinsfile with appropriate permissions in the local (or correct trust with an external) AWS account.
 This is likely an Admin or Build IAM Role.

 # Important Links